Thursday, 26 December 2013

 digitalWrite(motor_RR, LOW);

-analogWrite(motor_LPWM, 255); //move in same speed but different direction to spin
+analogWrite(motor_LPWM, 255); //move in same speed but different

 analogWrite(motor_RPWM, 255);